potatostore/Obsidian/Project/Google Cloud Jam/Building Scalable Java Microservices with Spring Boot and Spring Cloud.md

 Later, For deploying refiguration and repackage application, we'll work app engine and google kubernetes engine.

-During the lab, For storage datas, we'll use Cloud SQL.
+During the lab, For storage datas, we'll use Cloud SQL which can comprehense your data contorl avility and set data auto manager.